segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 ### Mobile

 **IMPORTANT:** Our Intercom mobile components are currently in public beta.
-We appreciate any feedback you have on the new components, so [please let us know](https://segment.com/help/contact)!
+We appreciate any feedback you have on the new components, so [let us know](https://segment.com/help/contact)!

-Before reading the specific instructions for iOS or Android below, please ensure you enter your Mobile API Key in the Segment Settings UI.
+Before reading the specific instructions for iOS or Android below, make sure you enter your Mobile API Key in the Segment Settings UI.
 This is required to send data to Intercom from your mobile apps.

 #### iOS